gbb/rbuild/README.md

 Dependencies
 ----

-The program makes use of the following software: please make sure you have it installed.
+The program makes use of the following software: you'll need to have it installed before you start.
 Version numbers are indicated below.

 Generating geometry based rasters:

-- GDAL (1.10.0) : gdal_rasterize, gdal_merge.py, gdaladdo
+- GDAL (1.10.0 or later) : gdal_rasterize, gdal_merge.py, gdaladdo
 - Gnu Parallel (20130222 or later)

 Generating new calculated rasters: